There are two good reasons for you reading this article.

 I dunno… in my head insufferable office champions are always called Ben.
 Or Jane.
 Or something else monosyllabic.
 Like their parents were too busy teaching them how to be good at sports to come up with a better name.

-The second reason is that you’re so tired of having your ass handed to you by Jane, that you took the time out of your busy day to Google: “How on earth can I get better at Table Tennis and stop being humiliated in front of my colleagues?” and subsequently stumbled onto our article.
+The second reason (and more likely) is that you’re so tired of having your ass handed to you by Jane, that you took the time out of your busy day to Google: “How on earth can I get better at Table Tennis and stop being humiliated in front of my colleagues?” and subsequently stumbled onto our article.

 Either way, welcome.
 I hope you enjoy our attempt at imparting some ping pong wisdom your way.